64J0/Python3_OpenCV/README.md

 * **HPF** is a filter that examines a region of an image and boosts the intensity of certain pixels based on the difference in the intensity of the surrounding pixels.

 * **Kernel** is a set of weights that are applied to a region in a source image to generate a single pixel in the destination image.
+Another term for a kernel is a **convolution matrix**.
+More information on [this link](https://www.pyimagesearch.com/2016/07/25/convolutions-with-opencv-and-python/).